pupscub/AI-Scraper/README.md

 ## Usage
 After launching the application, open your web browser to the indicated address (typically http://localhost:8501).
 Use the sidebar to input the URL and fields you wish to scrape, then click the "Scrape" button to see results.

+You can also paste your OpenAI API Key, Google Gemini API key, etc. through streamlit application The outputs will be stored in `Output` folder of in `RufusV2` folder.

 ### Using RufusClient Directly